Check Your Specs, CCA Is Different From Solid Copper

 - If during installation you notice that the conductors are unusually brittle and break when removing kinks, then you should probably stop and evaluate.

+Now, you should know how to identify CCA cable so you can avoid it.
 There are valid and approved uses for aluminum core cabling that have regulatory approval from the NEC and UL.
 These uses are usually for voice coils used in speakers in addition to certain electrical applications.
 This article only addresses Ethernet data cabling.

 Remember, you get what you pay for!